dani0548161-a11y/my-project/docs/ADDRESSING_AND_ROUTING.md

 **AS 65100 · `172.16.0.0/16` · OSPF process 100, area 0**

+Collapsed core.
+Two Layer 3 switches hold every SVI and act as the gateway for all VLANs.
+Two access switches connect to both cores over LACP Port-Channels and operate purely at Layer 2.

 ### VLANs

 | VLAN | Name | Subnet | Gateway (HSRP VIP) | HQ-Core-SW1 | HQ-Core-SW2 |